-The games are free how do you make money?
+If the games are free, how do you make money?

-Does this game violate Apple’s Term’s of Service?
+Does this game violate Apple’s Term’s of Service regarding charity apps?

 How do I know that you are actually donating this money to charity and not just going all “Wolf Of Wallstreet” on us?

-- We understand your hesitation and alleviate these concerns through publicly posting our financials and having them independently audited by an accredited accounting firm.
-Click here to see exactly how much money we make and where it goes.
+We understand your hesitation and alleviate these concerns through publicly posting our financials and having them independently audited by an accredited accounting firm.
+View our financials to see exactly how much money we make and where it goes.

 What charities do you donate to?

-- You can see the full list of our donations on our google docs spreadsheet
+to see the full list of our donations on our google docs spreadsheet.

 How much money does the founder, Dave Applegate, and other team members make?

-- At this point in time, we donate 100% of our money to charities but don’t believe giving to a 501(c)(3), the legal entity, that is called a nonprofit, or making tax deductible donations are always the best ways to change the world.
-For example, we donate money to Kiva, a 501(c)(3) charity, in the form of charitable donations to Kiva and loans to Kiva borrowers who aspire to pull themselves out of poverty.
-The donations are tax deductible and not repaid while loans are not tax deductible and repaid.
+At this point in time, we DO donate 100% of our money to charities.
+We use the word “causes” because we don’t want to restrict our support to legally defined charities – 501(c)(3) entities a.k.a. nonprofits.
+There are other great ways to make a positive change in the world.
+For example, we donate money to Kiva, a 501(c)(3) charity, in the form of charitable donations to Kiva.
+We ALSO make loans to Kiva borrowers who aspire to pull themselves out of poverty.
+The donations are tax deductible and not repaid while the loans are not tax deductible and are eventually repaid.
 We put 100% of all Kiva repayments or any other money received from our giving back into causes we support.

-- No, our first game was Politician Smash where you smashed corrupt politicians.
-Our second game was Polar Melt about the dangers of global warming and polar belt jumping between melting glaciers.
-Both were created to make sure our business model resonated with people.
+Not our first and definitely not our last.
+Our first game was Politician Smash, a whack-a-mole style mobile game where you smash corrupt politicians.
+Our second game was Polar Melt, which educated players about the dangers of global warming while they helped a polar bear jump between melting icebergs.
+Both games were created as minimum viable product.